hjmschoonvelde/ess_qta_2026/README.md

 -	**Lecture**: Dictionary construction and validation.
 How are dictionaries still relevant in the age of LLMs?

--	**Lab**: Applying sentiment dictionaries; calculating dictionary rates; building, adapting, and validating an economic insecurity dictionary; and using KWIC, embeddings, and LLM prompts to develop candidate terms.
+-	**Lab**: Building, adapting, and validating dictionaries; considering KWIC, embeddings, and LLM prompts to develop candidate terms.

 - **Readings**